 A medical parole hearing is a hearing to determine if an inmate who is permanently medically incapacitated should be placed in a licensed health care facility in the community.
 Eligible inmates are referred to the Board for an expanded medical parole hearing.

 The medical parole hearing process was first enacted by Senate Bill 1399, which went into effect in 2011.
 The state was later ordered to expand the medical parole hearing process by a federal court order issued in February 2014 in the Coleman/Plata class action law suit.
 The resulting medical parole hearing process is commonly referred to as expanded medical parole.

 Persons Who Are Eligible for an Expanded Medical Parole Hearing

 Inmates must meet certain criteria to be eligible for referral to the Board for an expanded medical parole hearing.
 First, the head physician of the institution where the inmate is housed must determine that the inmate suffers from a significant and permanent medical condition resulting in the inmate being permanently medically incapacitated.
-Additionally, the inmate must be unable to perform one or more activities of basic daily living such that the inmate qualifies for placement in a licensed health care facility in the community.
+Additionally, the inmate must be unable to perform activities of basic daily living such that the inmate qualifies for placement in a licensed health care facility in the community.
 Inmates serving a sentence of life without the possibility of parole or serving a death sentence are not eligible for expanded medical parole.

 When Inmates Are Considered for Expanded Medical Parole